alwinb/spec-url/README.md

 Changelog
 ---------

+### Version 2.3.1-dev

+- Corrects a mistake where scheme-less URLs were in fact not handled as suggested in the latest release notes.
+- The parser no longer enforces that web-URLs have a non-empty host, this is enforced just before resolution only.

 ### Version 2.3.0-dev

 Towards a simple API without modes; towards loosening the constraints on the model a bit, and enforcing them in the resolution operation: